fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 ## Naming Conventions

-This crate tries to keep the Rust standard when defining variables and constants names.
-However, where appropriate, it should document the names to make sure to the naming used on the specification.
+This crate tries to keep the Rust standard when creating names.
+However, where appropriate, it should document what are the names defined by the specification.